ucl-casa-ce/artes/README.md

 ## Encode the ARTile

 Once the physical pattern is built, we need to translate it into a digital one.
-The `makerTiles/tiles.html` is a static (and very simple) page used to digitise and download an image of the tile made with the square tiles.
+The `makerTiles/tiles.html` is a static (and very simple) page used to digitise and download an image of the tile made with the square lego elements (using [html2canvas](https://html2canvas.hertzen.com/)).

 ![Maker tile website](./docs/MakerTiles.jpg)